afiskon/stm32-ssd1306/examples/custom-fonts/README.md

 ```

-... you can clearly see a 6x8 pixels exclamation mark.
+... a 6x8 pixels exclamation mark can clearly be seen.
 The rest of the symbols
-are encoded the same way.
+are encoded in the same way.

-Knowing this you can make any custom fonts and modify convert.py if necessary.
+Knowing this you can create any custom fonts and also modify convert.py
+if necessary.